Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 - Type: string
 - Default: `''`

-### Parameter: `privateEndpointSubnetResourceId`

-This option allows the full solution to be connected to a VNET that the customer provides.
-If you have an existing VNET that was made for this solution and has the same region, you can choose to give it here.
-This parameter refers to a subnet in the customer provided VNET and the subnet is meant for private endpoints.
-If you do not use this option, this module will make a new VNET and subnet for you.

-- Required: No
-- Type: string
-- Default: `''`

 ### Parameter: `tags`

 Tags for all Resources in the solution.

 - Required: No
 - Type: object

+### Parameter: `virtualNetworkResourceId`

+This option allows the solution to be connected to a VNET that the customer provides.
+If you have an existing VNET that was made for this solution, you can choose to give it here.
+If you do not use this option, this module will make a new VNET for you.

+- Required: No
+- Type: string
+- Default: `''`

 ## Outputs